thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-6/notes/section-6.md

   * Tool that allows to replace multiple `docker build` commands and multiple `docker run` commands with one configuration file and a set of orchestration commands to build images, start and stop containers
   * With the one configuration file, you can share with anyone which can be executed with one command
   * Works better with multiple containers but can also work with single containers
+  * Mainly solves the repitition of writing of cumbersome docker commands

 * Docker Compose does not replace Dockerfiles for custom images